OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

   <img width="70%" height="70%" src="images/testing3.png">
 </p>

+While this task took longer to complete than we originally forecasted, the team are content with the resulting model's performance and, as a consequence, the overall performance of the chatbot that resulted from this project.

 ###	Publishing

 Following the finalization of the chatbot algorithm, an interface was created on the [Streamlit](https://streamlit.io/) platform.